scurlej306/Chess/README.md

 ## Build

-Built with Java 21.
+Built with Java JDK 23.
 Can be executed from an IDE or quickly compiled into a `.jar` file and run from the command line.

 ## How to play